thebne/midiate/README.md

   return null
 }
 ```

+This will allow our app to collect note history even when not on the main app view.

 #### Export a status bar component with some aggregated data
 ```js
 /* shows history count on status bar */